markitx/dynamo-backup-to-s3/README.md

     -sk, --sortkey [columnname]       Name of Secondary Sort Key.
 Ignored unless --partitionkey is provided.
     -rc, --readcapacity <units>       Read Units for new table (when finished).
 Default is 5.
     -wc, --writecapacity <units>      Write Units for new table (when finished).
 Default is 5.
-    -sf, --stop-on-failure            Stop the process when the same batch fails to restore 3 times.
+    -sf, --stop-on-failure            Stop process when the same batch fails to restore 3 times.
 Defaults to false.
     --aws-key <key>                   AWS access key.
 Will use AWS_ACCESS_KEY_ID env var if --aws-key not set --aws-secret <secret>             AWS secret key.
 Will use AWS_SECRET_ACCESS_KEY env var if --aws-secret not set --aws-region <region>             AWS region.
 Will use AWS_DEFAULT_REGION env var if --aws-region not set